dapphub/seth/README.md

 :fax: If you're doing **blockchain automation**, Seth is an excellent base for deploy scripts, integration tests, and bots.

-:money_with_wings: Or if you love the idea of **open source finance**, Seth is a sci-fi future where you can securely manage funds and contracts from the comfort of your command line.
+:money_with_wings: If you love **open source finance**, Seth is a sci-fi future where you can manage funds from the command line.

 **New:** Seth supports signing transactions with [Ledger Nano S] hardware wallets.